Send a Handwriting Sample for Guided Review

 What the Handwriting Review Usually Checks

-The sample is checked for readability, formation, spacing, pace, neatness, and other patterns that affect daily writing.
+The handwriting sample analysis checks readability, formation, spacing, pace, neatness, and the patterns that affect daily writing.

-See how the page looks and where control breaks down.
+See how readable the page looks and where control breaks down.

 Letter formation